FraunhoferIOSB/swap-it-open62541-server-template/documentation/source/register.rst

     /* Link the register and unregister method callbacks to the corresponding methods
      * Arguments:
      * UA_Server *server: server instance
-     * UA_NodeId *register_function_nodeId: Poninter to a NodeId which will return thr NodeId of the register method
+     * UA_NodeId *register_function_nodeId: Pointer to a NodeId which will return thr NodeId of the register method
-     * UA_NodeId *unregister_function_nodeId: Poninter to a NodeId which will return thr NodeId of the unregister method */
+     * UA_NodeId *unregister_function_nodeId: Pointer to a NodeId which will return thr NodeId of the unregister method */
     UA_StatusCode add_register_methods(UA_Server *server,
                                        UA_NodeId *register_function_nodeId,